sn-lab/MouseGoggles/Godot/Introduction to Godot.md

 ### Creating a new experiment

 If you want to design new experiments of your own, you may choose to follow the tutorials listed at the top to create a new exxperiment from scratch.
 Alternatively, a simpler, faster way to create an experiment is to select an existing experiment that most closely matches the experiment you'd like to create, and copy/customize that experiment.
-General guidance on creating a new experiment this way and adding it to an existing project.
+The following instructions provide general guidance on creating a new experiment this way by copying and editing an existing project.

 1. Copy the existing project, and give it a new name

    * Copy the "MouseVR Godot Project X.X" folder that you wish to adapt, and give the copy a unique name

    * Open Godot, and in the project manager window, import the new project folder you just created.
-The project will still have the original project name, so rename it to match the new folder you just created
+The project will still have the original project name, so rename it to match the new folder you just created (In the editor window: Project>Project Settings>Config>Name)

 2. Run the new project, copy an existing experiment, and give it a new name